 Key Aspects Of a HYTA Case: Conviction Is Not Entered And Records Are Sealed!

 A person who seeks HYTA is required to formally plead guilty to the offense or offenses which are being considered for a HYTA plea.
 However, once the court accepts someone on HYTA status, the court does not enter a judgment of conviction and the court and Michigan State Police records become closed to the public view.
 The records remain sealed unless the person violates his or her HYTA status.

-	HYTA status may also mean the imposition of probation, random testing for alcohol and drugs, counseling and payment of restitution.
-Restitution may be ordered in cases involving damage to property (home invasion, malicious destruction of property) or larceny.
+HYTA status usually required the defendant to stay face a term of probation, be subjected to random drug testing for either drugs, alcohol or both, counseling and payment of restitution.
+Restitution may be ordered in cases involving the destruction of property for such crimes as larceny, home invasion and malicious destruction of property.

 Holmes Youthful Trainee Act is not available for some crimes and traffic offenses

 The Holmes Youthful Trainee Act is available for most criminal offenses including felonies and misdemeanors.
 However, the HYTA statute lists various offenses which are not eligible for HYTA status as follows:

 - An offense which carries a maximum penalty of life in prison